 - Pay (unequal wages or compensation)

-- Failure to provide reasonable accommodation for a disability or a sincerely-held religious belief, observance or practice
+- Failure to provide reasonable accommodation for a disability; pregnancy, childbirth, or related medical condition; or a sincerely-held religious belief, observance or practice

 - Job training